 Resilience After Infant Substance Exposure (RISE) Program

-Resilience after Infant Substance Exposure (RISE) is a partnership between the Neonatal Follow-up Program (NFP) at Children’s Hospital of Philadelphia (CHOP) and social workers and caretakers in the community.
-Together, we provide specialized care for infants with prenatal opioid exposure who may have experienced neonatal opioid withdrawal syndrome (NOWS).
+Resilience after Infant Substance Exposure (RISE) is a clinical care track within the Neonatal Follow-up Program (NFP) at Children’s Hospital of Philadelphia (CHOP) that provides specialized care for infants who have been exposed to substances, such as opioids, before birth.

-The symptoms of NOWS range from mild to severe and can include:
+Symptoms range from mild to severe and can include:

 - Body shakes